 But the FES scan lit up significantly more in patients with more bone marrow uptake.
 Those patients also had longer PFS (1.3 years versus 0.57 years).

 “This challenges the conventional belief that bone marrow involvement is an aggressive feature and provides insight into the biology and spread of lobular breast cancer,” Manohar said.

 The major takeaway, per the researchers: FES-PET is more promising than FDG-PET in the detection of metastatic lobular breast cancer, especially cancers with bone involvement.
 And it may be available in the U.S. in a matter of months.

 "FES-PET has been approved and is available in Europe," Manohar said.
 "We are expecting it may be commercially available in the U.S. as soon as next summer."

 Are FES-PET scans cost effective, though?
 And better than biopsy?

-Using mathematical modeling and a hypothetical cohort of 60-year-old breast cancer survivors with suspected metastasis, Manohar, Linden and Hutchinson Institute for Cancer Outcomes Research colleague Dr. Josh Rosh found FES-PET to be a “potentially high-value strategy” to identify patients who could benefit from estrogen therapy compared with biopsy, the standard for detecting mets and guiding choice of treatment.
+Using mathematical modeling and a hypothetical cohort of 60-year-old breast cancer survivors with suspected metastasis, Manohar, Linden and Hutchinson Institute for Cancer Outcomes Research colleague Dr. Josh Roth found FES-PET to be a “potentially high-value strategy” to identify patients who could benefit from estrogen therapy compared with biopsy, the standard for detecting mets and guiding choice of treatment.

 “Our study found that FES-PET could be cost effective depending on the treatment selection,” Manohar said.
 "We have data showing that FES-PET in combination with FDG-PET could help determine low-risk patients, who could get endocrine therapy only; intermediate risk patients, who could receive endocrine therapy plus a CDK4/6 inhibitor; and high-risk patients, who need chemo.”